japila-books/spark-structured-streaming-internals/docs/MicroBatchExecution.md

 `runBatch` transforms the <<logicalPlan, analyzed logical plan>> to include <<runBatch-getBatch, Sources and MicroBatchReaders with new data>> (`newBatchesPlan` with logical plans to process data that has arrived since the last batch).

-For every <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> (with a <<spark-sql-streaming-BaseStreamingSource.md#, Source or MicroBatchReader>>), `runBatch` tries to find the corresponding logical plan for processing new data.
+For every [StreamingExecutionRelation](StreamingExecutionRelation.md) (with a <<spark-sql-streaming-BaseStreamingSource.md#, Source or MicroBatchReader>>), `runBatch` tries to find the corresponding logical plan for processing new data.

-NOTE: <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> logical operator is used to represent a streaming source or reader in the <<logicalPlan, logical query plan>> (of a streaming query).

 If the logical plan is found, `runBatch` makes the plan a child operator of `Project` (with `Aliases`) logical operator and replaces the `StreamingExecutionRelation`.